open-sd/opensd/README.md

 ## Features
 Development is still early, so many of the features and support is incomplete.
 What's listed is the current scope of the project.
 See the Roadmap section for feature implmentation.

-- Fast and tiny driver daemon
+- Small and fast driver daemon
 - Fully configurable and mappable
 - Default device profiles for common controllers
 - Customizable device profiles